karatelabs/karate/karate-netty/README.md

 Access-Control-Allow-Origin: *
 Access-Control-Allow-Methods: GET, HEAD, POST, PUT, DELETE, PATCH
 ```

-And this allows a wide range of browsers or HTTP clients to make requests to a Karate server without running into [CORS issues](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-This is perfect for UI / Front-End teams who can even work off an HTML file on the file-system.

 ## `afterScenario`
 Use this to add an artificial delay instead of calling `Thread.sleep()` directly which will block all other threads.
 For example: